Business Continuity

 Because the likelihood of something very unlikely happening, is very likely.

 It is impossible to predict tomorrow’s crisis.
 No-one expected Fukushima, where an earth quake was followed by a tsunami, which hit a nuclear power station.
 Or exceptional typhoons such as Hato or Mangkhut.
 Or 9/11.
 Or a common sprinkler installation causing a flood.
-Or SARS.
+Or SARS/COVID.
 Or the umbrella movement occupation of HK Central.
 Or your lifts breaking down.
 Or a global pandemic.
 Yet, such things happen.
 BCM is not about predicting the next crisis, but about being prepared for the consequences.

 We can help you with that: Simple, generic plans for an outage of your production means.
-For example:

 Building